Geanuracos/styleguide/README.md

 Don’t assign “microtasks” to other people.
 It just makes everyone less productive.
 BAD: “Hey did you book that meeting with Emily?”
 “No, I don’t have her email.
 Can you send it to me?”
 GOOD: “Hey did you book that meeting with Emily?”
 “No, but I’m on it!
 Where can I find her email?”

+## Our communication and management tools
+We use many systems and tools to communicate and work productively - descriptions below are general guidelines.
+Communication:
+Email, Mailchimp - external communication
+Slack, Google Hangouts- internal communication
+Team blog - internal communication/ memorialized updates Google group - communication with investors and advisers Govtech blog, Medium, and social media accounts: Communication with the community

+### File storage
+- We use Google docs as our primary document repository and to collaborate on our short-term working docs, drafts, and personal work.
+Store any CityGrows-related documents and work product on the Google Drive - and as we get bigger we’ll probably need an organizing principle for those documents.
+- We use Dropbox as our secondary storage system - anything permanent that isn't expected to change much / doesn't require collaboration, graphic files, etc.
+- We use Keynote to create presentations, and Icloud to collaborate on them
+- We use GitHub to store any company-wide documents that will continue to evolve over time, and which require collaborative input from the whole team

+## Tools:
+Prosperworks - sales and fundraising prospect tracking Postfact.io - retro
+Pivotal tracker - development pipeline
+Email hunter - sales prospecting
+Hootsuite - social media tracking and reporting
+Google analytics - site and campaign performance Intercom - acquisition tracking, auto-response and chat functions